Bamieh/make-async-babel-plugin/README.md

 - `server` (default: `true`) - When `true` adds `serverSideRequirePath` config.
 - `webpack` (default: `false`) - When `true` adds `webpackRequireWeakId` config.
-- `sourceMatch` (default: `react-loadable`) - match against the library name to add the properties to its configs object.
+- `source` (default: `react-loadable`) - match against the library name to add the properties to its configs object.